yvettep321/bitcoinabuse.com/terms.md

 ## Comments and Notice

 This policy may be changed at any time without notice, so please check to make sure you are aware of the latest version.

+## Contact Information

 Please feel free to [contact us](/contact) with any questions.

+Email: support@bitcoinabuse.com

+BitcoinAbuse.com
+562 Independence Road
+East Stroudsburg, PA 18301